erikgeiser/airjail/README.md

 proxy-only operation.
 In that mode, applications that ignore the injected HTTP and SOCKS proxy settings have no network egress.

 By default, loopback destinations refer to services in the outer namespace.
-Use `--private-loopback` or `private_loopback: true` to keep `127.0.0.0/8` and `::1` connections inside the child namespace instead. `localhost` and names below `.localhost` receive synthetic loopback DNS answers in this mode.
-DNS traffic itself remains intercepted and filtered.
+Use `--private-loopback` or `private_loopback: true` to keep `127.0.0.0/8` and `::1` connections inside the child namespace instead.
 Outer localhost remains available to applications that explicitly use an airjail proxy and override the private-loopback `NO_PROXY` exclusion.

 By default, exact hostname rules and their CNAME aliases are answered from the startup snapshot without another upstream query.
 Only names matched by wildcard hostname allow rules, including authorized CNAME chains, may reach an upstream DNS resolver.
 IP/CIDR-only and block-only policies therefore do not resolve child-supplied hostnames.
-Use `--allow-arbitrary-dns` or `allow_arbitrary_dns: true` to permit arbitrary A/AAAA names to be resolved.
+Use `--allow-arbitrary-dns` or `allow_arbitrary_dns: true` to allow DNS resolution when IP/CIDR block rules and no domain allow rules are present if the risk of DNS exfiltration is acceptable.
 Connection policy is still enforced on every answer, but query names can carry data to an authoritative DNS server.